 Potty Training Is Not Rocket Science

-“The Ultimate Guide to Housebreaking A Puppy With NO Mess,” or
+- “The Ultimate Guide to Housebreaking A Puppy With NO Mess,” or

-“7 Tips For A Dry And Clean Puppy… Guaranteed!”
+- “7 Tips For A Dry And Clean Puppy… Guaranteed!”

 If that seems like an unrealistic goal for you based on where you are today with your leaky puppy, keep reading!

 And typically, that process is a fairly quick one.
-A few days to a week is all it has ever taken for any of my dogs.
+A few days to a week is all it has ever taken for any of my big dogs.

 This post contains affiliate links from which I may receive a small compensation.
 There is NO ADDED COST to you should you use these links.

-1. Allow The Puppy To Drink Water Late At Night
+1. Limit Water Intake Late At Night

 The general rule of thumb is that puppies want to stay clean where they sleep.
 Meaning they will not soil their bedding if they can help it.

 Even if you don’t have children, my guess is you enjoy talking on the phone, or eating, or reading (blogs like Big Dog Mom), or showering.

 My experience with Junior taught me that some puppies just need more of you.
 Period.
 And that includes your full and complete attention.